 We sit on the beach and she tells me her story.
 Ahed was born in Damascus Syria in the 1980s.
 She grew up there, and studied there, fulfilling her ambitions to teach English before becoming the principal of a secondary school in 2013.

-In 2015, after 5 years of war in Syria, her husband Mazen left and endured a 6 month journey, via Turkey and Calais, to reach the UK.
-He found them a safe home to rent in Bournemouth and Ahed and their two sons, Anas and Amjad, then 11 and 9, joined him.
+In 2015, after five years of war in Syria, her husband Mazen left and endured a six-month journey, via Turkey and Calais, to reach the UK.
+He found them a safe home to rent in Bournemouth and Ahed and their two sons, Anas and Amjad, then 11 and nine, joined him.
 They had not seen their father for a year.

 While I listen I am moved by her openness.
 She has a sense of calm about her that clashes intensely with the trauma she has experienced.
 I feel completely humbled by her strength, as a woman, a mother, a daughter, a sister.
 We take the photographs quietly afterwards and I ask her to think about Syria, her parents, all that she has left and lost.
 The quiet is comfortable and I notice how often she smiles.
 So much grace.